recently, now + soon

 EXHIBITIONS & SCREENINGS

-*There’s a Hole in the World Where You Used to Be screens at the Eye Filmmuseum in Amsterdam on Wednesday, July 9th, 2025, at 9:15 pm, as part of the program Washing the Eyes: Silent Witnesses, curated by Humie Pourseyef.
-It will also be on view at Burlington City Arts from September 26th to January 24th as part of the exhibition How to Say Goodbye, curated by Heather Ferrell.
+*There’s a Hole in the World Where You Used to Be is on view at Burlington City Arts from September 26th, 2025 to January 24th, 2026 as part of the exhibition Do We Say Goodbye?, curated by Heather Ferrell.

 FILMS IN DISTRIBUTION